 NBA league revenue - additional information

-The teams of the NBA generated combined revenues of around 4.5 billion U.S. dollars in the 2012/13.
-This marks the highest figure to-date and is an increase of almost 1 billion U.S. dollars on the figure from the previous season.
-The average revenue per franchise throughout the whole of the NBA was 152 million U.S. dollars in 2012/13, a figure that increased by 25 million U.S. dollars in the last five years.
+The teams of the NBA generated combined revenues of around 4.8 billion U.S. dollars in the 2013/14.
+This marks the highest figure to-date and is an increase of 230 million U.S. dollars on the figure from the previous season.
+The average revenue per franchise throughout the whole of the NBA was 159.6 million U.S. dollars in 2013/14, a slight increase compared to the average revenue in 2012/13, which stood at 152 million U.S. dollars.

-The team which garnered the most individual revenue was the Los Angeles Lakers, who generated almost 300 million U.S. dollars in the 2012/13 season.
+The team which garnered the most individual revenue was the Los Angeles Lakers, who generated almost 300 million U.S. dollars in the 2013/14 season.
 The Lakers are one of the most successful teams in the history of the NBA, and have won 16 NBA championships.
-The only other team to create revenue of over 200 million U.S. dollars in the season was the New York Knicks, whose total revenue stood at 287 million U.S. dollars.
+The only other teams to create revenue of over 200 million U.S. dollars in the season were the New York Knicks, the Brooklyn Nets and the Chicago Bulls.
 The Knicks won two NBA championships in the 1970s, but have struggled to return to their former glory in recent years.
 In the 2012/13 season, the team won its first division title in 19 years but was eliminated in the second round by the Indiana Pacers.